spree/spree/guides/content/integration/tutorials/creating_endpoints_tutorial.md

 This tutorial assumes that you have installed bundler and Sinatra, and that you have a working knowledge of [Ruby](http://www.ruby-lang.org/en/), [JSON](http://www.json.org/), [Sinatra](http://www.sinatrarb.com/), and [Rack](http://rack.rubyforge.org).

 ***
-For detailed information about Endpoints, check out the <%= link_to "endpoints", "overview", "endpoints" %> section of the Overview guide.
+For detailed information about Endpoints, check out the [endpoints](terminology#endpoints) section of the Terminology guide.
 ***

 ### Hello, World!